πŸ”„Swaps (Solver)

 // All swap methods are available through sodax.swap

-const quote = await sodax.swap.getQuote(quoteRequest);
+const quote = await sodax.swaps.getQuote(quoteRequest);

 Using SDK Config and Constants